Epsilon8854/RANSAC_based_lane_dection/README.md

 ---
 ## Overview
-The **RANSAC_based_lane_detection** detects lanes in the images which were received from the vehicle and creates a waypoint for the vehicle.If there is more than one lane detection result, the package provides a waypoint.
+The **RANSAC_based_lane_detection** detects lanes in the images which it receives from the vehicle and creates a waypoint for the vehicle.
+If there is more than one lane detection result, the package provides a waypoint.
 If it does not find a lane, it does not provide a waypoint.

 ![](https://imgur.com/2yoQeIb.gif)